RTreb/SFU-publishing-workshop/SFU_publishing_workshop_after_submission.markdown

 \hline
 \end{tabular}

-I haven't tried this method, but imagine it could get unwieldy if you have numerous or complex revisions.
+I haven't tried this method, but I've been told it can work well for short responses, but gets extremely unwieldy if you have numerous or complex revisions.

 Usually reviewers will split their comments into "major" (e.g. restructuring sections, concerns with methods or interpretations) and "minor" (e.g.  editorial changes).
-Its a good idea to deal with the major comments up first.
+It's a good idea to deal with the major comments up first.

 Don't be surprised if the response ends up taking a LONG time to write, and is a big document!
-But save yourself, the editor and the reviewers time by using short one-word responses like "Agreed." or "Amended." where appropriate.
+But save yourself, the editor and the reviewers time by using short one-sentence responses that briefly stat your agreement and the action taken; e.g. "Agreed and amended." or "We agree and have amended accordingly." where appropriate.

 \bigskip{}

 *The letter to the editor*

 The letter to the editor gives an succinct overview of your revisions.
 Making this summary clear and concise is particularly important if the full response is long.
-The letter should almost always include something along the lines of:
+The ultimate aim of this letter is to convince the editor that your paper is ready to be accepted without going out for further review.
+It should almost always include something along the lines of:

 >"We have addressed all the reviewers concerns and implemented their suggested changes, and in doing so our manuscript has been greatly improved.
 We have provided a detailed description of specific changes in our response to the reviewers comments (see attached document)."